Copyright law of Spain: Computer programs

 The term of protection in computer programs is the same as that for other types of work (art.
 98).

 Related rights (Otros derechos de propiedad intelectual)

-A number of "related" rights are detailed in Book Two of the Intellectual Property Law: these are similar in form to the rights of Book One, but may not directly concern the author of the work.
+A number of related rights are detailed in Book Two of the Intellectual Property Law: these are similar in form to the rights of Book One, but may not directly concern the author of the work.
 They are independent of the rights of the author of the work: this is especially important for photographs and audiovisual works, which are automatically protected by related rights regardless of their copyright status but which may also enjoy the greater protection provided by copyright.
 The limitations to copyright protection also apply to these related rights (art.
 132).

 Rights of performers

-A performer is any person who "presents, sings, reads, recites, interprets or exercutes a work in any form," including the stage director and the conductor of an orchestra (art.
+A performer is any person who "presents, sings, reads, recites, interprets or executes a work in any form," including the stage director and the conductor of an orchestra (art.
 105).
 Performers have the exclusive rights to authorize: